 Panchang or Hindu calendar depends upon celestial happenings, may be considered the ancient Indian version of The book refers to the list of zodiacal position of signs, planets and other astronomical data of daily astrology, over a long period used to prepare birth chart and other predictions, the plural of ephemeris is Ephemerides, which is used by Indian astrologers for carrying out calculations in Vedic The study of the influence of celestial bodies on earth and humans.

-Movement of planets in the sky in real time and position of planets, whether in combustion or When a planet is considered moving backwards in astrology A retrograde planet has less energy or strength, constellations (Nakshatra), daily movement or the position of Moon as well as the Angles represent cardinal qualities (90°,180°,270°), major points in an astrological chart relationship between Sun and Moon can easily be known from Panchanga.
+Movement of planets in the sky in real time and position of planets in Hindu calendar months or Indian National calendar, whether in combustion or When a planet is considered moving backwards in astrology A retrograde planet has less energy or strength, constellations (Nakshatra), daily movement or the position of Moon, as well as the Angles represent cardinal qualities (90°,180°,270°), major points in an astrological chart relationship between Sun and Moon, can easily be known from Panchang or Panchanga.

-People obtain important information of sunrise, sunset, Rahukalam or Period of Rahu is different for each day and it should be avoided for any auspicious work or event, Lagna pravesh (starting of ascendants) exact wedding time or marriage Muhurat, Masik rashifal (monthly prediction)exact time for occurrence of eclipses, rituals to be performed, list of Indian government holidays through the Panchanga or Indian calendar.
+People obtain important information of sunrise, sunset, Rahukal or Rahukalam or Period of Rahu is different for each day and it should be avoided for any auspicious work or event, Lagna Pravesh (starting of ascendants) exact wedding time or marriage Muhurat, Masik Rashifal (monthly prediction) exact time for the occurrence of eclipses, rituals to be performed, list of Indian government holidays through the Panchanga or Indian calendar.

 Indian Vedic unit of time